1992–93 Texas Tech Red Raiders basketball team

 The 1992–93 Texas Tech Red Raiders men's basketball team represented Texas Tech University in the Southwest Conference during the 1992–93 NCAA Division I men's basketball season.
 The head coach was James Dickey, his 2nd year with the team.
 The Red Raiders played their home games in the Lubbock Municipal Coliseum in Lubbock, Texas.
+The Red Raiders lost to St. John's in the first round of the 1993 NCAA Division I men's basketball tournament.